Sixth Street Partners sues to block Dyal-Owl Rock SPAC merger

 (Reuters) - Investment firm Sixth Street Partners has sued Dyal Capital Partners as it looks to block the asset manager’s proposed merger with direct lender Owl Rock Capital and their deal to go public through an acquisition by a blank-check company.

-Special purpose acquisition company (SPAC) Altimar Acquisition Corp, which revealed the lawsuit in a filing bit.ly/3psmvgC on Tuesday, said it would challenge Sixth Street's move.
+Special purpose acquisition company (SPAC) Altimar Acquisition Corp on Tuesday revealed the lawsuit in a filing bit.ly/3psmvgC, which contained a letter from Dyal Capital Partners.

 The deal with the SPAC, valued at $12.5 billion, was announced in December last year.